brandiegriffin83/ITAI-4370-Course-Portfolio/README.md

 Throughout this course I strengthened my knowledge and practical experience in:

-- Telecommunications Systems
+Artificial Intelligence
-- Wireless Communications
+Data Visualization
-- 5G and Open RAN
+Edge Computing
-- Python Programming
+Machine Learning
-- Machine Learning
+Network Traffic Prediction
-- Artificial Intelligence
+Open RAN
-- RF Propagation Modeling
+Python Programming
-- Network Traffic Prediction
+RF Propagation Modeling
-- Edge Computing
+Technical Documentation
-- AI Ethics
+Telecommunications Systems
-- Technical Documentation
+Wireless Communications
-- Data Visualization
+5G Networks

 ---

 # Final Reflection

-This portfolio represents the knowledge and technical skills I developed throughout ITAI 4370.
-Each assignment and laboratory exercise expanded my understanding of modern telecommunications while demonstrating how Artificial Intelligence can improve network performance, efficiency, reliability, and security.
-The course challenged me to apply theoretical concepts through hands-on simulations and machine learning projects that closely resemble real-world telecommunications applications.
+This portfolio represents the knowledge, technical skills, and hands-on experience I gained throughout ITAI 4370.
+Each assignment, laboratory exercise, and project helped me build a stronger understanding of modern telecommunications and the growing role of Artificial Intelligence in next-generation communication networks.
+Looking back over the semester, I can clearly see how my knowledge progressed from learning foundational concepts to applying AI techniques through programming, simulations, and real-world problem solving.
+The experience has strengthened my confidence and prepared me for more advanced studies and future opportunities in Artificial Intelligence and emerging technologies.
 ---

 Thank you for visiting my ITAI 4370 Course Portfolio.